BishalABPS52/connect4/README.md

 ## 🎨 Colors
 - **Background**: Pure black for immersive gameplay.
 - **Buttons**:
-  - Green for "New Game" and "Restart"
+  - Green for "New Game" and "Restart".
-  - Red for "Exit"
+  - Red for "Exit" .
-  - Yellow and Red for win messages
+  - Yellow and Red for win messages.

 ## 🖼️ Visuals
 - **Beautiful Background Picture**: Enhances the overall gaming experience and visual appeal.